The decline of nuclear weapons around the world is declining

 – Concerns –

-This extension is important to “build stability,” Mr. Christensen underlines that other agreements, such as the Interim-Border Nuclear Forces Agreement (INF), are out of date.
-In recent years.
+This extension is important to “build stability,” Mr. Christensen underlines that other agreements, such as the Interim Nuclear Forces Agreement (INF), have expired in recent years.

-But the new Biden administration “makes it very clear that this will continue to be the majority of the nuclear modernization program that has been going on during the Trump years,” the researcher said.
+But the new Biden administration “very clearly indicates that this will continue to be the majority of the nuclear modernization program that has been underway over the years,” the researcher said.

 According to the International Campaign for the Elimination of Nuclear Weapons (ICAN) report released in early June, nuclear powers will spend $ 72 billion on their weapons by 2020, for a total of $ 1.4 billion.